The clock is ticking: Trip.com Group Limited (TCOM)

 Technical breakdown of Trip.com Group Limited (TCOM)

-Raw Stochastic average of Trip.com Group Limited in the period of last 50 days is set at 32.81%.
-The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 4.68%.
-In the last 20 days, the company’s Stochastic %K was 26.10% and its Stochastic %D was recorded 35.69%.
+Raw Stochastic average of Trip.com Group Limited in the period of last 50 days is set at 38.48%.
+The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 45.73%.
+In the last 20 days, the company’s Stochastic %K was 34.47% and its Stochastic %D was recorded 26.01%.